 I’d like to come to the library for research, is that possible?

-The library and archives are temporarily closed.
+The library and archives are closed to the public.

 What type of research assistance does the library offer?